Stock Checker

 You have to be reminded that this is a sim racing shifter, as by looking at it you can easily be mistaken that this wouldn’t actually work on a sim rig.

-Choosing the right sim racing shifter for your needs ultimately comes down to which form of motorsport you like to sim race.
+Choosing the best sim racing shifter for your needs ultimately comes down to which form of motorsport you like to sim race, as well as how often you change between different racing disciplines.

 If you are entirely an F1 sim racer, you should opt for paddle shifters as a H-pattern or a sim racing sequential shifter wouldn’t be realistic when driving an F1 car.
 However, if you race multiple disciplines, finding a shifter that can perform well across the board is the ultimate goal.

 Our recommendation for the all-around best sim racing shifter has to go to the Fanatec ClubSport SQ V1.5 Shifter.
 It leads the pack with its positive shifting feeling, and it can be easily switched between sequential and H-pattern modes.